jonasblasques/data-engineering-zoomcamp-notes/4_Analytics-Engineering/README.md

 8. Type in the formula YEAR(pickup_datetime).
 9. Click on Save and Done.
 10. Add the pickup_year field as a breakdown dimension for the bar chart.
-11. Change the Sort dimension to pickup_month
+11. Change the Sort dimension to pickup_month and make it ascending.

 <br>